beeckcenter/softwarecollaborative.org/index.md

 We are knitting together collections of state agencies based on common needs to help them cooperatively procure, develop, and maintain the software that they all depend on.
 This will prevent 50 states from buying 50 versions of near-identical, overpriced software, and instead allows them to procure high-quality, fair-priced software just once, and share it amongst themselves.

+## Monthly Meetings

+We hold monthly meetings of software cooperatives, both existing and aspirational.
+[Join our mailing list](https://groups.google.com/a/georgetown.edu/g/software-coops/) if you’d like to be invited to future meetings.

 ## Team

 - <s><a href="https://beeckcenter.georgetown.edu/person/robin-carnahan/">Robin Carnahan</a> &lt;robin.carnahan@georgetown.edu&gt;</s> (<a href="https://www.gsa.gov/about-us/organization/office-of-the-administrator/administrator">now at the U.S. General Services Administration</a>)